Back to Tutorials

 posts = await fetch_posts_async(subreddit)

-# Continue with the rest of your processing logic
+# Continue with processing logic

 import asyncio